ankur12-1610/Polyglot_JS/README.md

 - Just fork this repository
 - Clone it
-- Create a branch and switch to it
+- Create a branch and switch to it And finally…CODE!

-And finally…CODE!
+- Push your changes to the forked repo
+- Submit a Pull Request

 ### Setting up the repo locally  🔧
 ```